gocd/docs.go.cd/introduction/concepts_in_go.md

 # Value Stream Map (VSM)

 The Value Stream Map (VSM) is an end-to-end view of a pipeline, its upstream dependencies and the downstream pipelines it triggers.
-When deciding which pipelines to trigger, Go's fan-in and fan-out resolution will take care of all the dependencies consistently.
+When deciding which pipelines to trigger, GoCD's fan-in and fan-out resolution will take care of all the dependencies consistently.

-For instance, in the image below, when a new commit is found in Repo 1 (git), Go will not trigger Pipeline 5 immediately.
+For instance, in the image below, when a new commit is found in Repo 1 (git), GoCD will not trigger Pipeline 5 immediately.
 It will wait for Pipeline 1 to trigger and finish successfully, then it will wait for Pipeline 4 to trigger and finish successfully.
 Finally, it will trigger Pipeline 5 with the same revision of Repo 1 that was used with Pipeline 1.